luerhard/chapter_regression_and_artifical/main.md

 Secondly, model evaluation works by evaluating its predictive power.

 To illustrate the epistemological differences, we will use an exemplary model and approach the problem from both angles.
-The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and others; it has often been implemented in similar ways\todo{ein paar (wenige) cites dafür?}.
+The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and has been implemented by others in similar ways [e.g., @sagiv:Valueprioritiesreadiness.1995].
 It investigates the effect of human values on attitudes toward immigration.

 The explanandum, our dependent variable which we will call _reject_, is a measure that represents _attitudes towards immigration_.
-It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis.\todo{where has it been shown?}
+It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis [@davidov:ExplainingAttitudesImmigration.2012, 764].
 To show the [!ml] workflow in its simplest form, binary classification, the resulting variable is dichotomized at the scale's mean value.
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the [!ess] surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.